RHIT-CSSE/csse332/homeworks/07_mutex_basics/README.md

-## Using Semaphores to protect a critical section
+## Using mutex locks to protect a critical section

 So the idea is that we're going to create a mutex and initialize it to be in the unlocked state.